lexieis18/spriteCloud-QA/README.md

 ## Continuous Integration

 This project runs in the pipeline with GitHub Actions
-- The workflow can be triggered manually, you can go directly via the link below [![Playwright Tests](https://github.com/lexieis18/spriteCloud-QA/actions/workflows/playwright.yml/badge.svg)](https://github.com/lexieis18/spriteCloud-QA/actions/workflows/playwright.yml)
+- The workflow can be triggered manually, you can go directly via the link below:

+[![Playwright Tests](https://github.com/lexieis18/spriteCloud-QA/actions/workflows/playwright.yml/badge.svg)](https://github.com/lexieis18/spriteCloud-QA/actions/workflows/playwright.yml)